walk through image of how to get started with Google AppSheet

 Saves Organizations Money

 AppSheet can reduce the cost associated with hiring professional developers or outsourcing app development.
-There are a lot of hard savings in terms of process efficiency, according to Bratincevic.
+There is also the potential for hard savings that are the result of process efficiency and greater workflow automation enabled by AppSheet.

 More Ideas Come to Life